 Both Shaun and Rachel agree, a gap year with a purpose can be beneficial.
 This gives students time to reflect, build on workplace experience, grow as an individual and take time to reflect on which pathway to choose.
 However, a gap year for the sake of it can put your passion for future studies at risk.

 If you really need the break, it’s worth doing something proactive that will help your future and build on your skills/experience in a potential field.
 This could be through a short course, VET course or work.

 Most tertiary courses offer a deferment period which can range from anywhere between 6 months to 2 years, depending on the course/degree, although not all courses allow students to defer their place, so it’s best to check.

 The brutally honest truth is, not everyone is automatically eligible for entry into their dream degree.
 BUT – don’t let it stop you from trying to achieve your end goal.
 The Murray River Study Hub is here to help you begin your journey and get you from where you are now to your ideal career location – just get in touch with one of our student advisors and we’ll start you down that path.

 End your year knowing you have opportunities just around the corner – and get excited to start your pathway to your dream degree.

 We’ll leave you with this extremely valuable quote from Shaun:

 “Be open to what you are about to discover.
 You will find and seek advice and guidance from many sources.
 Be prepared to listen and take that learning and apply it to what works for you.
 It’s your degree, it’s your study and it’s your career into the future.”

 Click here to contact one of our student advisors who can support and guide you towards a secure pathway to your dream degree.

-Our enrolments are open for 2020 – click here to check out our selection of courses provided by our education partners, Flinders University, CQUniversity Australia and TAFE SA.
+Our enrolments are open – click here to check out our selection of courses provided by our education partners, Flinders University, CQUniversity Australia and TAFE SA.